epomatti/stressbox/README.md

 ## Private image repository

-If you prefer or required running in your private registry, simply tag and push the image to your repository.
+Using this image in your private image repository is easy.
+Simply tag and push the image to your repository.

 Example with AWS ECR: